-E-commerce security might not be the first thing that comes to mind when thinking of customer experience, but for B2B organizations, a secure webstore is vital to maintaining strong customer relationships.
-A loss of data can result in a hugely negative impact on trust, leading to potentially irreparable damage.
+E-commerce security might not be the first thing that comes to mind when thinking of customer experience, but for B2B organizations, a secure web store is vital to maintaining strong customer relationships.
+A loss of data can result in a negative impact on trust and lead to irreparable damage.

 What is e-commerce security?